 So do you always need an RTOS?
 No. Never use tool support as the reason for using an RTOS.
 The tools are often included because the complexities of the RTOS require complex trace and debug tools; removing the RTOS simplifies the tools you need to understand the behavior of your software.

-Don't Assume You Need an RTOSNot every embedded software system design requires a real-time operating system, and one of the biggest mistakes we see developers make is incorrectly assuming an RTOS is needed.
+Not every embedded software system design requires a real-time operating system, and one of the biggest mistakes we see developers make is incorrectly assuming an RTOS is needed.
 Too often, having chosen a commercial RTOS, builders of embedded systems find themselves locked-in to a vendor's proprietary APIs while discovering that their design options have been constrained by a limited set of tools.
 Given that many of the benefits our customers get out of our RTOSes are not exclusively RTOS benefits, we always consult with them first, looking to minimize development cost, complexity, and design hazards.
 Typically, the most optimal solutions end up being hybrid designs (for a comparison of two distinct designs for avionics systems, see the System A vs. System B portion of our Avionics page).

 Modern software systems can be modeled as simpler compositions of distributed functions as opposed to a collection of client applications dependent on a monolithic server.
 This allows you to build and describe your platform software by a set of functions, rather than by a singular platform that assumes a superset of opaque functions.